baillel/rotonde-arduino-neopixel/README.md

 ## Serial control

-The arduino received temperature in °C through serial.
+The arduino receives temperature in °C through serial.

 The serial command to control it: